lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 API Gateway provides tooling to configure a Rest API for clients to proxy requests to Lambda functions, letting third parties run these functions.
 This provides developers with a fully managed serverless service to create, publish, maintain, monitor, and secure APIs.

-It supports both REST & Websocket APIs, along with security, user authentication, API throttling, and API keys.
+It supports both REST & WebSocket APIs, along with security, user authentication, API throttling, and API keys.

 ### Batch